argoproj/argo-helm/charts/argo-cd/README.md

-# argo-cd
+# Argo CD Chart

+This is a **community maintained** chart.
 This chart installs [argo-cd](https://argoproj.github.io/argo-cd/), a declarative, GitOps continuous delivery tool for Kubernetes.

 The default installation is intended to be similar to the provided ArgoCD [releases](https://github.com/argoproj/argo-cd/releases).